Clemapfel/jluna/docs/manual.md

 As long as `proxy` stays in scope, `1234` cannot be deallocated by the garbage collector.
 This is, despite the fact that there is no Julia-side reference to it.

-> **C++ Hint**: The term "going out of scope" or "staying in scope" is used to refer to whether a values' [destructor](https://en.cppreference.com/w/cpp/language/destructor) has yet been called.
+> **C++ Hint**: The term "going out of scope" or "staying in scope" is used to refer to whether a values' [destructor](https://en.cppreference.com/w/cpp/language/destructor) has yet been called, or not been called respectively.

-> **Julia Hint**: In pure Julia, any value that is not the value of a named variable, inside a collection, or referenced by a `Base:Ref`, is free to be garbage collected at any point. `jluna::Proxy` prevents this
+> **Julia Hint**: In pure Julia, any value that is not the value of a named variable, inside a collection, or referenced by a `Base.Ref`, is free to be garbage collected at any point. `jluna::Proxy` prevents this.

 When using `proxy` with Julia-functions, it behaves exactly like whatever memory it is pointing to: